The YAB is a group of 12 young people, aged 16-25 from across England and Scotland who act as advisors to the EY Foundation.

 I joined YAB because I am keen to be involved in conversations and initiatives that support young people from low socio-economic backgrounds.
 Coming from this background myself, I can relate to some of the things these young people face and I am keen to be a part of any intiative that helps to create a fairer society for young people.
 I have had some great support over the past few years which I will be forever grateful for, from scholarships, to mentorships to internship opportunities.
 It changed my perception on life and helped me to believe in my potential.
 I would love for others to achieve this support too and better.

-I’m a student at LSE studying History and Politics, and I’m also a public speaker, student mentor, and debate coach.
+I’m a student at LSE studying History and Politics.
+When I’m not studying, I lead workshops for young people with a focus on public speaking and political literacy.
 In 2021, I won Young Ambassador of the Year at the EY Foundation Impact Awards.

 I'm currently studying for my A-Levels; my passion is in medicine and biology so I would love to be one of the top minds in my field whatever I choose that to be.
 I also enjoy clay shooting, horse riding, and going to the gym, it gives me a goal to work towards and allows routine.
 In addition, I love to cook, I love the smile I get to see on peoples faces at the sight of a nice hot plate of food.